 In the same saute pan, over medium-high heat, add your bacon and cook until crisp.
 Remove from pan, let cool sightly, and then coarsely crumble.

-In each ramekin, add the ricotta.
-Add one tablespoon of seasoned shallots, sprinkle in crumbled bacon, and add heavy cream.
+In each ramekin, add 1 tablespoon of ricotta.
+Add 1 tablespoon of seasoned shallots, sprinkle in crumbled bacon, and add 1 teaspoon of heavy cream.
 Top with one freshly cracked egg.
 Sprinkle with salt and pepper.

 Place the ramekins in a large baking dish, evenly spaced, and pour hot water into the dish to come halfway up the sides of the ramekins (also known as a “water-bath”).
 Carefully, transfer the baking dish into the oven and bake for 20 minutes or until whites are set and yolk is still runny.
 If you prefer your yolks to be hard, bake for a few minutes more.